DylanAegbuniwe/GPUTracker/README.md

 - Prices of tracked products
 - User login details

-### WebUI (Angular)
+### WebUI (JavaScript/CSS/HTML)
-- Generic home page that user can log in to or create a new account
+- Home page that user can log in to or create a new account
 - User page where they can see their tracked products or track new ones